Dylan Field: College

 In 2009, Field enrolled at Brown University, where he studied computer science.
 Field was an involved member of Brown's computer science department: In 2011, he organized a hackathon in which 150 students participated, and starting in late 2011, he co-chaired Brown's CS Departmental Undergraduate Group.

 While attending Brown University, Field interned at LinkedIn and the news-sharing startup Flipboard.
 At his LinkedIn internship, Field helped devise a social-impact program.
 His second summer, he interned as a software engineering intern at Flipboard.
 Afterward, Field began to doubt his plan to major in computer science and math, so he took spring semester off during his junior year to pursue a six-month internship at Flipboard in Palo Alto, this time as a technical product manager.

 Around that time, Field met Evan Wallace, another computer science undergraduate studying at Brown; the two decided they wanted to start a company together.
-One year ahead of Field at Brown, Wallace studied graphics, and was a teaching assistant in the computer science department.
+A year ahead of Field at Brown, Wallace studied graphics and worked as a teaching assistant in the computer science department.

 During a semester away from Brown, Field applied to the Thiel Fellowship, a grant awarded to young entrepreneurs by investor Peter Thiel on the condition that they drop out of college for at least two years.
 Field's parents were initially not supportive.
 Field recalled in 2012, "They totally did not want me to apply."
 His father told the same interviewer, "Pretty much everything we earned went to education."
 In its second year, the Thiel Fellowship had attracted 500 student applicants; 40 finalists were named and 20 were ultimately selected.
 Field was awarded the Thiel Fellowship in May 2012 and dropped out of Brown to accept it.

 Field had originally intended to pursue a degree in math and computer science and graduate after four years.
 Field said in a 2012 interview that Brown had been his "dream school" but that he "wasn't feeling like [he] was getting as much out of it as before."
 Field said in that interview that he intended to go back to Brown one day, noting the school allowed leaves of absence for up to five years.